-We’ve watched with interest in the last few quarters as senior management at some of the world’s leading investment management firms has transitioned over to a younger generation.
+We’ve watched with interest in the last few years as senior management at some of the world’s leading investment management firms has transitioned over to a younger generation.

-This new cadre of investment leaders is ready to compete in new ways, demonstrating an ease with technology and a willingness to use it to support and strengthen their front office processes.
+This future generation of investment leaders is ready to compete in new ways, demonstrating an ease with technology and a willingness to use it to support and strengthen their front office processes.

 If you aren’t one of them, the easy thing to do is bury your head in the sand.
 Or, if you’re later in your career, you might be taking the view that you’ll be retired in the next 5 years, so it’s not your problem.

 It’s time to move outside your comfort zone and do the brave thing: look in the mirror, use data to identify the best uses of your time and energy, and embrace technology that helps you maximize your own return on human energy expended.
 It’s a win-win, for both you and your organization.

-Humans are still highly relevant to investment decision-making, and only the most forward-thinking of them are optimising their processes to play to their strengths and avoid their weaknesses.
+Humans are still highly relevant to investment decision-making, especially with technology by their side.
+The most forward-thinking of them are already using technology to help them play to their strengths and avoid their weaknesses.

 The rest are distracted, as ever, by markets, and as a result, making the same mistakes over and over again, wasting energy, and hoping that it will somehow, someday get easier.